MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/system-requirements.md

 ---
 # System requirements

-This chapter contains a list of the prerequisites for [!INCLUDE[prodshort](../includes/prodshort.md)], as well as the disk space requirements for SQL Server.
+This chapter contains a list of the prerequisites for Dynamics GP, as well as the disk space requirements for SQL Server.

 This chapter contains the following sections: